NewDayTechnology/benchmarkdotnet.analyser/README.md

   -tol|--tolerance <TOLERANCE>          Tolerance of errors from baseline performance.
   -max|--maxerrors <MAX_ERRORS>         The maximum number of failures to tolerate.
   -stat|--statistic <STATISTIC>         The result statistic to analyse.
   -f|--filter <FILTERS>                 Filter by class or namespace.
-Optional.
+Optional, multiple filters can be given.
   -aggs|--aggregates <AGGREGATES_PATH>  The path of the aggregated dataset to analyse.
   -v|--verbose                          Emit verbose logging.
   -?|-h|--help                          Show help information.